-Many agencies and businesses tend to focus on customer acquisition, stressing the importance of marketing and sales to find and entice customers to buy their product or service.
+Many agencies and brands tend to focus on customer acquisition, stressing the importance of marketing and sales to find and entice customers to buy their product or service.
 However, these companies focus too much on that “final goal” of selling whatever they’re selling, and forget about the tremendous significance of customer retention – keeping current clients.

 Customer retention is a hugely untapped source of revenue for many companies; a Forbes Insights study has found that less than a third of business executives consider retention a priority.
 If so many people have that attitude, it makes sense that a typical American business loses 15% of its customers each year.